android/identity-samples/Shrine/wear/src/main/java/com/authentication/shrinewear/readme.md

 an empty credentials list, see [NoCredentialsException.](https://developer.android.com/reference/kotlin/androidx/credentials/exceptions/NoCredentialException)

-### Prerequisites

-* Android Studio with the latest SDK and build tools.
-* A Wear OS emulator or physical device on Wear 5.1 or higher.
-* Created and Stored credentials synced by the mobile Shrine app.
-Instructions next section.

 ### Creating Testing Credentials

 Follow these instructions to create credentials that you can use for testing using an Android phone